trzewiczek/js-tutorial/README.md

 'Alice was beginning to get very tired of sitting by her sister on the bank'
 ```

 All strings start with `'` and end with `'`.
 JavaScript is a good friend so unless you explicitly ask it to, it won't read what's between those two `'` characters.
 Some will tell you that strings in JavaScript start with `"` and end with `"` and they will be right too.
 Until you're consistent with your choice JavaScript won't complain.
 Be it `'` or `"` it's fine.
-Due to bias mentioned in the introduction paragraph, we will stick to single quote as `standard` enforces us to do.
+Due to bias mentioned in the introduction paragraph, we will stick to single quotes as `standard` enforces us to do.

 ```javascript
 'it was labelled \'ORANGE MARMALADE\', but to her great disappointment it was empty'